01 of 16

 Yellow Shade Cover

-There is lots you can do with small spaces and urban environments, and this outdoor remodel included a rooftop patio with a sunny yellow shade cover for comfortable dining al fresco.
+There is a lot you can do with small spaces and urban environments, and this outdoor remodel included a rooftop patio with a sunny yellow shade cover for comfortable dining al fresco.

 Builder: Strobel Design Build, St. Petersburg, FloridaContinue to 14 of 16 below.